hmrc/uknw-auth-checker-api-stub/README.md

 Also remember to check `app/uk/gov/hmrc/uknwauthcheckerapistub/utils/Constants.scala` for the list of valid Eoris, any Eori that is not on that list will return `valid: false` and `code: 1`, while the listed Eoris will return `valid: true` and `code: 0`

+Any duplicate eori numbers in the body of the request will be flattened and the response will only contain one instance of the eori.
 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").